Steps for the Preparation of a Bachelor's or Master's Thesis

 (identical casebound versions, adhesive if possible, all with titlepage and signed declaration - original signature, no scan or copy)

-- regarding costs for printing: spiral binding and grayscale printing on normal paper are absolutely sufficient (but please format graphics in a way that the gray shades are distinct enough to be interpreted, or print individual pages in color).
+- Note regarding costs for printing: spiral binding and grayscale printing on normal paper are absolutely sufficient (but please format graphics in a way that the gray shades are distinct enough to be interpreted, or print individual pages in color).

 The grade of the Bachelor's or Master's thesis will be entered in C@MPUS by the examiner.
 In order to get your degree, you need to fill in the respective request form in the examination office.
 This can also be done when you submit the registration form.